William Haines Lytle

-William Haines Lytle (November 2, 1826 – September 20, 1863) was a politician in Ohio, renowned poet, and military officer in the United States Army during both the Mexican–American War and American Civil War, where he was killed in action as a brigadier general.
+William Haines Lytle (November 2, 1826 – September 20, 1863) was a politician in Ohio, renowned poet, and military officer in the United States Army during both the Mexican–American War and American Civil War, killed in action as a brigadier general.

 Biography

 William Haines Lytle was born in Cincinnati, Ohio, the scion of the affluent Lytle family.
 He graduated from Cincinnati College and studied law.
 After passing the bar exam, he established a law firm in Cincinnati, but soon enlisted in the 2nd Ohio Volunteer Infantry and served as a captain in the Mexican–American War.
 After returning from Mexico, Lytle resumed and expanded his legal practice.
 He was elected to the Ohio state legislature as a Democrat.
 He unsuccessfully ran for Lieutenant Governor in 1857, losing the election by just a few hundred votes.
 He was a celebrated American poet before the Civil War.
 Lytle's most famous poem, "Antony and Cleopatra" (published in 1857), was beloved by both North and South in antebellum America.
 Lytle was appointed as a major general in the Ohio state militia.
 In 1860, he unsuccessfully sought the Democratic nomination for his district's seat in the United States House of Representatives.
 He campaigned in Ohio for the candidacy of Stephen A. Douglas in the 1860 Presidential Election.

 When the Civil War erupted in 1861, through his political and military connections, Lytle was commissioned as colonel of the 10th Ohio Infantry.
 He and his brigade were assigned to western Virginia (now West Virginia), where they engaged in a series of small engagements in a campaign that led to the withdrawal of Confederate forces in that region, helping pave the way for statehood.
 Lytle was given command of a brigade of infantry.
 He was severely wounded in his left calf muscle in a fight at Carnifex Ferry on September 10, 1861, and was sent home to recover.
 After a four-month recuperation, Lytle was assigned commander of the Bardstown, Kentucky military training camp.
 Returning to field duty, he led a brigade in Maj.
 Gen. Ormsby M. Mitchel's division.
 He participated in Mitchel's operations along the Memphis and Chattanooga Railroad.
 Lytle was again wounded and taken prisoner at the Battle of Perryville in Kentucky on October 8, 1862.
 He was soon exchanged and rejoined the army.
 On November 29, Lytle was promoted to brigadier general of volunteers, and led his brigade in numerous engagements in the army of William S. Rosecrans.
 Admiring officers from his old 10th OVI presented him with a jeweled Maltese cross in September 1863, just eleven days before his death.